Y-Shcheholskyy/graalpy.github.io/docs/examples/Web_Server.md

 # HTTP Web Server

-This example provides a demonstration of creating a standalone web server based on the Python [`http.server`](https://docs.python.org/3/library/http.server.html) module, using GraalPy and GraalVM Native Image.
+This example provides a demonstration of creating a standalone web server based on the Python [`http.server`](https://docs.python.org/3/library/http.server.html) module, using GraalPy.
+GraalPy comes with a module that can create Python single-file native binaries for Linux, Windows, and macOS.

-1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration.
-Consider Oracle GraalPy for the best experience.
+1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration (default).
 Then [create a Virtual Environment](https://y-shcheholskyy.github.io/graalpy.github.io/guides/#creating-a-virtual-environment) and activate it.

     >Consider **Oracle GraalPy** for the best experience.
 It is licensed under the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license, which permits use by any user including commercial and production use.

 2. Copy the following contents into a file named _webserver.py_: